Omkar-2003/Yotube_API/README.md

 Step 6 : API will fetch latest videos sorted in reverse chronological order of their publishing date-time from YouTube, The results of your search will be saved in a MongoDB database.

+Step 7 : A GET API which returns the stored video data in JSON format (http://localhost:5000/apiresult)

 Step 7 : Data that has been saved will be accessible through the dashboard which has route {"/dashboard" } at GET request (http://localhost:5000/dashboard)

 Step 8 : By using the stored videos' titles and descriptions, you can search them right on this dashboard